hannah-bulmer/Lessons/W19/Projects/SMS_Newsfeed/Lesson_2/ReadMe.md

 2. Run the executable you just downloaded, and make sure you understand all the options you're agreeing to.
 Again not difficult.
-You'll be asked where you want to put Python, probably whether to make shortcuts or not, and some other things.
+You'll be asked *where* (you'll need this for later) you want to put Python, probably whether to make shortcuts or not, and some other things.
 I recommend trying to keep everything as default as possible, since that will give you the best chance of finding other people online with the same kind of installation as you.
 The only non-standard thing that Python will ask you is if you want to change the Windows character limit.
 This has to do with an old-school DOS limit on the length of file names.